Straight to your inbox

-Customer journeys are the epitome of “set it and forget it,” a great way to make sure you don’t ever lose out on customers by sending the right content, to the right person at the right time.
+Customer journeys are the epitome of “set it and forget it,” and are a great way to make sure you don’t ever lose out on customers by sending the right content to the right person at the right time.

 A customer journey recognizes this action and triggers a specific set of follow-up emails.
-For example, let’s say a customer went to Airbnb looking for deals in Sonoma but didn’t purchase.
-Airbnb could set a trigger for an automated customer journey and send a series of emails with promotions, offers, and travel suggestions for Sonoma.
+For example, if a customer went to Airbnb looking for deals in Sonoma but didn’t purchase, Airbnb could set a trigger for an automated customer journey and send a series of emails with promotions, offers, and travel suggestions for Sonoma.

-This type customer journey helps guide customers motivates them to purchase from your company.
+This type customer journey helps guide customers and motivates them to purchase from your company.

 It’s hard to talk about data capture, consistency, and automation without talking about the benefits of segmentation.
-In the case of your email marketing and lists, segmentation is when you categorize your email lists based on different subscriber preferences, locations, demographics, engagement and more, and can help you knock it out of the park when it comes to creating personal and winning customer experiences.
+In the case of your email marketing and lists, segmentation is the process of categorizing your email lists based on different subscriber preferences, locations, demographics, engagement, and more, and can help you knock it out of the park when it comes to creating personal and winning customer experiences.

-An email marketing and automation provider like Campaign Monitor will enable you to quickly and easily create incredibly powerful segments that you can apply to a plethora of different campaigns and customer journeys.
+An email marketing and automation provider like Campaign Monitor will enable you to quickly and easily create powerful segments that you can apply to a large number of different campaigns and customer journeys.

 You can segment lists based on the following:

-For example, the Drake Hotel Properties uses Campaign Monitor to segment their lists based on several subscriber preferences including job title/corporation type.
+For example, the Drake Hotel Properties segments their lists based on several subscriber preferences including job title/corporation type.
 One of their lists caters specifically to corporations that are looking for cool event spaces just like The Drake.
 They use this list to promote specifically to one of their target audiences.

-Simply put: email marketing and automation are where it’s at in the digital marketing department for the travel and hospitality industry.
+Email marketing and automation are extremely effective in the digital marketing department for the travel and hospitality industry.

-Since the importance of data, personalization, segmentation, and automation has been addressed in previous chapters, this chapter will focus on the types of email campaigns you can use to best engage and exceed expectations.
+Since the importance of data, personalization, segmentation, and automation has been addressed, the following section will focus on the types of email campaigns you can use to best engage and exceed expectations.

 When someone subscribes to your list, use it to your advantage to offer them a warm welcome.
-You can also use “joins a list” as a trigger for a customer journey like Flight Centre does in the example below.
+You can also use a simple call to action for maximum impact, like Asana does below.

-If there is one surefire fact about consumers in the travel and hospitality industry, it’s that they are always looking for a deal.
+Consumers in the travel and hospitality industry are always looking for a deal.
 Oblige them by sending them promotions that cater to their preferences.

 Once a customer creates a booking or makes a purchase, immediately send them a confirmation email with all the details.
 Confirmation or transactional emails get some of the highest open rates of any emails sent.
 In this example, Flight Centre sends a confirmation email and then sends a special promotional offer towards a customer’s next booking.

-A thank you goes a long way regarding customer loyalty.
+A thank you goes a long way towards building customer loyalty.
 Make it a priority to offer a thank you gift to those who book with your firm.
 This will not only be appreciated but can also lead to future bookings.

 Part of producing an awesome customer experience is sending reminders before arrival and throughout the journey.
 Make it your motto for your customers not to have to do anything but book with you, and then send them reminder emails along the way.